How to Turn Any Room Into a Guest Room

 But how to provide a nice hosting experience inside the house, when there are not enough rooms for the guests?
 The following tips will help!

 Thinking strategically can make it easier to choose which room to make into guest quarters when there are very few options.
-Choose a room that is the least public—ideally this would be a living room or a study.
-Obviously, a kitchen or laundry room is not an option, but using a home office or dining room is not out of the question—especially when you've already committed to host.
-Also, consider the location in relation to a bathroom, as well as a door that can be closed for privacy.
+Choose a room that is the least public—ideally, this would be a living room or a study.
+A kitchen or laundry room is not an option, but using a home office or dining room is not out of the question—especially when you've already committed to hosting.
+Also, consider the location to the bathroom, as well as a door that can be closed for privacy.

 Install a Murphy Bed